yaron/yaron/README.md

 ### Hello!

 ## Current work
 I'm currently working on a wishlist application for my family.
 There's a backend written in Go and a frontend written with Svelte (JS).
-I'm planning on updating the flutter application I wrote for an older version to also work with the backend and to add a File-proxy app in Go that can cache the images.
+It also includes an image hosting part that fetches an image and returns the location of the saved version.

 ## Presentations
 I've made some trainings that are best viewed on github.io instead of in their repositories: